KylefromWI/CFK-Python/StockMarketGame.md

 * Instead of printing the list of syms, print how many shares of each

 ### New Features
-* Tell the user their percent of ownership in each company based off their shares
+* Tell the user their percent of ownership in each company based off their shares (JC)
-* Show the user each stock's recent history
+* Show the user each stock's recent history  (AR)
-* Award prizes/tiers based on final networth
+* Award prizes/tiers based on final networth (vk)

 ## "Finished" Items
 * Avoid cheating